-48 Volt vehicles are operated in one of four modes or "performance options".
-The option of the vehicle is determined by which performance plug is installed in the Electronic Speed Control Assembly.
+TruCourse Technology (TCT) system vehicles are operated in one of four modes or "performance options".
+All options have standard features that control, protect and diagnose the vehicle.
 The options are defined as follows:

-- 1. The 'No Plug' performance option: The motor's speed is sensed and regulated to 13.5 mph (22 kph) directly by the controller, the vehicle's flat ground speed will not change with different ground surfaces.
-The speed sensor also allows for precise control of the downhill vehicle speed during compression braking.
-Compression braking occurs when the throttle is released while the vehicle is moving.
-The motor will electrically retard the motion of the vehicle until the throttle is depressed again or the vehicle stops.
-This is the strongest of the two compression braking options.
-As the vehicle crests a hill and begins to descend, the speed will be smoothly regulated to 13.5 mph (22 kph).
-This option is enabled when there is a blank plug installed. - The 'Blue Plug' performance option: This option includes all of the driving features of the 'No Plug' option except that the compression braking feel is milder. - The 'Yellow Plug' performance option: This option includes all of the driving features of the 'No Plug' option, except the flat ground compression braking speeds are 15 mph (24 kph) instead of 13.5 mph (22 kph). - 4.
-The 'Red Plug' performance option: This option includes all of the driving features of the 'Blue Plug' option except that the flat ground and downhill compression braking speeds are 15 mph (24 kph) instead of 13.5 mph (22 kph).
+- 1. The Golf Coastal performance option: The motor's speed is sensed and regulated to a maximum of 14.8 mph (23.8 kph) and minimum of 10.2 mph (16.4 kph) directly by the controller, the vehicle's flat ground speed will not change with different ground surfaces.
+The speed sensor also allows for precise control of the downhill vehicle speed during regenerative braking.
+As the vehicle crests a hill and begins to descend, the speed will be smoothly regulated to 14.8 mph (23.8 kph).
+This option is enabled when there is a blank plug installed and by the handheld diagnostic tool. - 2.
+The Golf Steep Hill performance option: This option includes all of the driving features of the Golf Coastal performance option with the motor's speed sensed and regulated to 12.8 mph (20.6 kph) plus regenerative braking.
+Regenerative braking occurs when the throttle is released while the vehicle is moving.
+The motor will electrically resist the motion of the vehicle until the throttle is depressed again or the vehicle stops.
+This is the strongest of the three compression braking options.
+This option is enabled by the handheld diagnostic tool. - 3.
+The Golf Mild Hill performance option: This option includes all of the driving features of the Steep Hill option with the motor's speed sensed and regulated to 13.8 mph (22.2 kph), except that the regenerative braking feel is milder.
+This option is enabled by the handheld diagnotic tool. - 4.
+The Freedom performance option: This option includes all of the driving features of the Golf Coastal option except that the flat ground and downhill compression braking speeds are 18.5 mph (29.7 kph) instead of 13.2 mph (21 kph).
+This option is enabled by the handheld diagnotic tool.
+THIS OPTION IS NOT OFFERED ON FLEET VEHICLES.